 - The Chatterbox – This interviewer loves to hear himself (or herself) talk so much they forget to ask the candidate the right questions and dig for the right responses.

-- The Psychological/Personality Tester – With the weapon of testing by his side, the Psychological/Personality tester seeks to be able to hire based on their DISC profile, Meyers-Briggs Personality Type Indicator, or some other test.
+- The Psychological/Personality Tester – With the weapon of testing by his side, the Psychological/Personality tester seeks to be able to hire based on their DISC profile, Myers-Briggs Personality Type Indicator, or some other test.
 The problem is that these tests weren’t designed for this and this still tells you relatively little about the person’s capabilities.

 - The Aptitude Tester – This interviewer seeks to determine a person’s aptitude for a specific position.
 The trick is in measuring the right aptitudes for the right roles.